ludovic-boutros/breizhcamp-2025/README.md

     );
 ```

-10_000 * 20_000 = 100_000_000 potential different opened patterns in memory!
+A maximum of 10_000 * 10_000 * 20_000 = 2_000_000_000_000 potential different opened patterns in memory!

+But this is not really true because we only have 20_000 cars and each car has a limited number of sensors.
+This is a lot of opened patterns, but it is not infinite.

-We need to limit the number of opened patterns to a reasonable number using a `WITHIN INTERVAL` clause.
+We still need to limit the number of opened patterns to a reasonable number using a `WITHIN INTERVAL` clause.

-We could as well increase the memory size of the job manager.
+We also probably need to increase the memory size of the job managers.

 Let's produce the result in another output topic: